today for your free consultation 585-229-2083 or begin by selecting

 The controls below provide the client with 240Vac to a circuit breaker panel located in the home.
 The systems primary voltage is 48Vdc inside of the Power Shed only.
 The below right hand picture is where the batteries are stored.

-Example Two: In the project below the Renewable energy equipment is also located in a separate power shed well over 300 feet from the home.
+Example Three: In the project below the Renewable energy equipment is also located in a separate power shed well over 300 feet from the home.
 The power shed can be seen behind the white truck in the picture below.
 Because of budget constraints this system only has four PV panels at this time (installed four more in late 07').
 But this system was engineered for future expansion

 Note the insulated battery box below.
 We monitor the temperature of the box.
 Part of our engineering is to design around the fact that the batteries will not be keep at a desired temperature of 77 degrees F.